 The relationship between client and designer is one of trust and professionalism – it is the designer’s duty to impartially advise you of the best course of action in your garden, and of the best materials, plants and products.
 A professional designer will be completely independent and have no financial interest in promoting a particular third-party product or service.
 They will guide you through the design process and agree in advance the scope, extent and duration of the service required.

-Design fees are usually fixed at the beginning of the work when the brief has been written to clarify the scope of works.
+Design fees are usually estimated at the beginning of the work when the brief has been written to clarify the scope of works.
+These will then be revised when concept design is complete, as it is only then that it will become know which drawings and documents will be required to detail the design.
 Project monitoring and consultancy fees are usually agreed separately but in advance for clarity.
 For more details, see my page on Fee Guidance.
 Many first-time clients are unaware that the design process follows a recognised sequence that is necessary to produce the best outcome for a site – see my page The Design Process.